Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression: Hyperparameters

 \section{Hyperparameters}

-We provide a detailed specification of the hyperparameters and training configurations used for the \textsc{Flash-ANSR} model family to ensure reproducibility below and in Table \ref{tab:hyperparameters}. \paragraph{Training.} All models are trained end-to-end using the AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization} with $\beta_1 = 0.9$.
-We utilize a Warmup-Stable-Decay learning rate schedule \citep{hu2024minicpmunveilingpotentialsmall, Hgele2024ScalingLA}.
-The learning rate linearly warms up from $0$ to a maximum of $\eta_{\text{max}}$ over the first $10\%$ of optimization steps, remains constant for the subsequent $70\%$ of steps, and follows a linear decay to $0$ over the final $20\%$ of steps.
+We provide a detailed specification of the hyperparameters and training configurations in Table \ref{tab:hyperparameters}. \paragraph{Training.} All models are trained end-to-end using the AdamW optimizer \citep{loshchilov2019decoupledweightdecayregularization} with $\beta_1 = 0.9$.
+We utilize a Warmup-Stable-Decay learning rate schedule \citep{hu2024minicpmunveilingpotentialsmall, Hgele2024ScalingLA} with a linear warmup from $0$ to $\eta_{\text{max}}$, a constant phase, and a linear decay to $0$.
+The 3M, 20M, and 120M models use a $10\%/70\%/20\%$ split while the 1B model uses an extended $18.75\%/56.25\%/25\%$ split.
 We apply gradient clipping with a maximum global norm of $2.0$.

 \paragraph{Architecture \& Implementation.} Our models are implemented in PyTorch 2.9.
-To maximize training throughput on modern GPU architectures, we use Automatic Mixed Precision (AMP) with bf16 precision and \texttt{torch.compile} \citep{ansel2024pytorch}.
-We apply dropout with $p=0.1$ to the output of Multi-Head Attention blocks and Feed-Forward networks.
+To maximize training throughput, we use Automatic Mixed Precision (AMP) with \texttt{torch.compile} \citep{ansel2024pytorch}.
+The AMP dtype is bf16 on Ada / Ampere / Hopper GPUs (RTX 4090, A100, H200) and fp16 with loss scaling on the Turing RTX 2080Ti used for the 3M model.
+We apply dropout with $p=0.1$ to attention weights and to the output of feed-forward networks.
 In the decoder, we utilize Rotary Positional Embeddings (RoPE) \citep{su2023roformerenhancedtransformerrotary} applied to the queries and keys of the self-attention mechanism.
 The Set Transformer encoder uses $I=128$ inducing points and $S=128$ seed vectors across all model sizes.

 \paragraph{Simplification.} We employ our \textsc{SimpliPy} symbolic simplification engine (version \texttt{dev\_7-3}) with a maximum pattern length of $L_{\max}=4$ during training and inference.